James Anderton: Chief constable

 In 1977, Greater Manchester Police was the first English police force to deploy a plainclothes "decoy" squad to lure street robbers or "muggers" into the open.
 Anderton adopted the tactic from the New York City Police Department.

 Also in 1977, Anderton ordered the creation of the Tactical Aid Group.
 Modelled on the Metropolitan Police's Special Patrol Group, the Tactical Aid Group (TAG) was responsible for providing Greater Manchester Police with a mobile reserve for combating public disorder and crime.
 The Tactical Aid Group was regularly deployed to combat football violence and disorder during demonstrations and industrial disputes.
-Greater Manchester Police became the leading English police force outside the Metropolitan Police for the development of public order tactics and use of firearms.
+Greater Manchester Police became the leading English police force outside the Metropolitan Police for the development of public-order tactics and use of firearms.

 Between 1977 and 1979, Anderton received national media attention by successfully ensuring a series of marches by the far-right National Front passed without serious incident garnering a reputation as a tough, hands-on chief constable.

 During the summer of 1977, marches in Ladywood in Birmingham and Lewisham in south London had been marred by riots.
 After initially banning a march proposed for October 1977, he met secretly with the National Front's deputy leader, Martin Webster, and agreed to allow a march to take place if the location was kept secret.
 To control opposing demonstrators, GMP was placed on standby, reinforcements drafted in from neighbouring forces and helicopters deployed.
-The cost for this operation – the most sophisticated public order operation in Britain up to that date – amounted to £250,000.
+The cost for this operation – the most sophisticated public-order operation in Britain up to that date – amounted to £250,000.
 Another two massive policing operations allowed Front meetings to take place in Hyde and Bolton town halls in January and February 1978.

 The 1981 Moss Side riot

 In July 1981, Anderton had to deal with the Moss Side riot.
-That year a series of riots in Bristol, Brixton and Toxteth had hit England, with GMP officers having been deployed as reinforcements to Liverpool.
-To avoid the high police casualties seen in the Toxteth riots, Anderton decided not to deploy static cordons of officers with long protective shields, judging that such defensive tactics would only encourage prolonged confrontations.
-He instead ordered the Greater Manchester Police to be supplied with protective crash helmets – at the time the only English police force with such equipment.
+That year riots in Bristol, Brixton, and Toxteth occurred in England, with GMP officers having been sent as reinforcements to Liverpool.
+To avoid the high police-casualties seen in the Toxteth riots, Anderton decided not to deploy static cordons of officers with long protective shields; judging that such defensive tactics would only encourage prolonged confrontations.
+He instead ordered the Greater Manchester Police to be supplied with protective crash helmets, at the time the only English police force with such equipment.